tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ***Covered in this lesson:***
 <a href="#curves"><em>curves</em></a> /
 <a href="#vertices"><em>vertices</em></a> /
-<a href="#text"><em>text</em></a> /
+<a href="#strings"><em>strings</em></a> /
 <a href="#typography"><em>typography</em></a>

 ---
 &nbsp;
 [Lesson 01]({% post_url 2018-06-12-processing.py_in_ten_lessons--01-_hello_world %}) introduced a number of 2d primitives, namely: arcs, ellipses, lines, points, quads, rectangles, and triangles.
 However, many shapes do not fit into any of these categories -- to name just a few: hearts (♥), stars (★), octagons, ... and duck silhouettes.
 In this lesson you will look at drawing with points and curves, as opposed to more restrictive shape functions.
+Modern fonts also rely on curves, hence this lesson also delves into Typography (and by extension, strings).
+To forewarn you, it may be a little more tedious than other lessons, but it lays down many important programming and drawing fundamentals.

 Processing deals with two types of curves: *Bézier* and *Catmull-Rom*.
 Both are named after the people who developed them and both involve some complicated math.
 Fortunately, the complex calculus is handled by the various curve functions, leaving you to deal with the coordinates of a few control points.